marcofortina/automax/README.md

 ## 🧾 License

-This project is distributed under a Modified MIT License (Non-Commercial Use).
+This project is distributed under a Modified License: MIT License (with Commercial Use Clause).

 You are free to use, copy, modify, and distribute the software for non-commercial purposes under the terms of the MIT License.